Zippy-boy/wire-pod/Installation.md

 ## Guide 2: Windows 10/11

-- I have create an installer executable for wire-pod.
+- I have created an installer executable for wire-pod.

 - To set up wire-pod on your Windows machine: